-Originally hailing from Chicago, the Fruit Bats feature an ever-changing lineup based around the folk-pop songwriting of bandleader Eric Johnson (not to be confused with the Eric Johnson from Archers of Loaf or the guitar virtuoso of the same name).
+Originally hailing from Chicago, Fruit Bats featured an ever-changing lineup based around the folk-pop songwriting of bandleader Eric Johnson (not to be confused with the Eric Johnson from Archers of Loaf or the guitar virtuoso of the same name).
 Johnson began writing songs on his four-track in the mid-'90s before forming I Rowboat, a Velvet Underground-inspired indie rock band.
 He also began dabbling in folk music with two of the band's members, guitarist Dan Strack and drummer Brian Belval, thus forming the earliest incarnation of the Fruit Bats.
 When I Rowboat disbanded, Johnson continued to widen his network by playing guitar and banjo with Califone.
-Bandmates Tim Rutili and Ben Massarella (who also owned Perishable Records) urged the Fruit Bats to record an album for their label, which resulted in the trio's 2001 debut, Echolocation.
+Bandmates Tim Rutili and Ben Massarella (who also owned Perishable Records) urged Fruit Bats to record an album for their label, which resulted in the trio's 2001 debut, Echolocation.

 Over the next two years, the group toured and refined its lineup, adding multi-instrumentalist Gillian Lisee to the fold while embracing more elements of pop and experimental rock.
-In 2002, the Fruit Bats signed with Sub Pop and released their sophomore effort, Mouthfuls, the following spring.
+In 2002, Fruit Bats signed with Sub Pop and released their sophomore effort, Mouthfuls, the following spring.
 Two years later, having relocated to Seattle and expanded to a quartet, the band released Spelled in Bones.
 The album continued moving away from the folk-rock foundation of Echolocation, although elements of that rootsy sound remained.